In Banaras, Casteism and an Alcoholism Epidemic Are Criminalizing the Local Mallah Community

 This is because alcohol helps numb the senses, which helps with the painstaking labor of the gotakhors.
 Among the community, alcohol is also believed to maintain body warmth in cold river water streams.

 The gotakhors are a group that has always suffered from poverty and deprivation.
-Their occupation earns them a measly 200-300 rupees a day, making them more prone to alcohol addiction as compared to navik-mallahs, who run boats.
+Their occupation earns them a measly 200-300 rupees a day, making them more prone to alcohol addiction as compared to Navik-Mallahs, who run boats.
 Liver-related issues and kidney failure are common health problems facing the whole community, along with drunken driving incidents.

 There is no state-sanctioned mechanism to pay the gotakhors for their labor of retrieving corpses from the Ganga.
 As a result, the gotakhors are often paid with alcohol, thus reinforcing the stereotype of alcoholism.
 “They give us two bottles sometimes and rarely any money.
 Many gotakhors are content with this,” says Mallu.

-This attitude of labeling the mallahs “drunkards” is greatly rooted in the colonial categorization of lower castes as “uneducated” and “depraved,” thus prone to alcoholism and criminality.
+This attitude of labeling the allahs “drunkards” is greatly rooted in the colonial categorization of lower castes as “uneducated” and “depraved,” thus prone to alcoholism and criminality.

-Writing about alcoholism among the mallah community, scholar Assa Doron writes that Brahminism and colonialism have both played an important role in creating the stereotype of a “drunken mallah.”
-While Brahminism condemned mallahs as a lower caste for being a fishing community, colonial perceptions categorized them as a criminal caste and savages.
+Writing about alcoholism among the Mallah community, scholar Assa Doron writes that Brahminism and colonialism have both played an important role in creating the stereotype of a “drunken Mallah.”
+While Brahminism condemned Mallahs as a lower caste for being a fishing community, colonial perceptions categorized them as a criminal caste and savages.
 “The reputation of the boatmen as prone to drunken and criminal behavior far predates the colonial encounter, but it was during the colonial regime that the Brahminical views of low castes as ritually polluted and unruly merged with the British notions of morality and utilitarianism.”

 Mallah activity came under the strict colonial administration when in 1916, a licensing system for running boats in the Ganga was established.
 The aim of the licensing system was to assert “greater control over the riverscape. […] boatmen had to comply with certain rules and pay fixed annual fees to ply their boats in the city,” Doron notes.

 The licensing system created clear guidelines “for the individual and collective behavior of boatmen” in the form of by-laws.
-Perceived notions of drunkenness, abusive or insulting behavior were prohibited and criminalized for at-work mallahs in a manner that suited the economy that the British wanted to run. “[…] colonial views on alcohol were couched in a moral discourse and practical concerns extending to their own interests in India, as alcoholism and sexually transmitted diseases were among the primary causes of death among soldiers and officials from the early nineteenth century,” Doron notes.
+Perceived notions of drunkenness, abusive or insulting behavior were prohibited and criminalized for at-work Mallahs in a manner that suited the economy that the British wanted to run. “[…] colonial views on alcohol were couched in a moral discourse and practical concerns extending to their own interests in India, as alcoholism and sexually transmitted diseases were among the primary causes of death among soldiers and officials from the early nineteenth century,” Doron notes.

 The remnants of such attitudes towards the disease of alcoholism still haunt the community today.
 The colonial approach to policing them finds a sad parallel in the working of the navik union.
 “Before any meeting is called for by the union, we are given a warning that nobody should come drunk to the meeting,” says Bachha Manjhi, a navik-mazdoor.
 “But there is no effort by the union to help us get away from alcohol.
 Same is with the local government.”